Hardware Acceleration¶

 It is possible to disable CPU-specific optimizations at runtime by setting the

-environment variable BOTAN_CLEAR_CPUID
+environment variable BOTAN_CLEAR_CPUID.
+For example

-will disable use of any AVX2 instructions.
+BOTAN_CLEAR_CPUID=avx2 will disable use of any AVX2 instructions.

 x86¶

-On x86-64 and x86-32 platforms, the following CPU specific optimizations are available:
+On x86-64 and x86-32 platforms, the following CPU specific optimizations are available.

 Algorithm |